Momentum-Safe/msafe-wallet/README.md

 Not supported for now.

 ### Network Change Event
-This function is used to register the callback function for the network change event.
+This method is used to register the callback function for the network change event.

 Example:
 ```typescript